abdelkadergelany/IUT-examstore/README.md

 # IUT-examstore
 This is IUT-examstore, a  React - laravel WEB APPLICATION project for managing past exams papers at the ISLAMIC UNIVERSITY OF TECHNOLOGY, OIC- Dhaka.
 This Project was developed in a context of social distancing imposed by the covid-19 pandemic.
-With closed schools and libraries, it had become difficult for students to access old test papers.
-So this was designed to solve this problem.
+With schools and libraries closed, it had become difficult for students to access old test papers.
+So this was designed to solve the problem.
 # Functionalities:
 1- Register.
 2- Login.